PareekshithSuvarna/library-management/README.md

-# library-management
+# library-managment-system-python
-simple library management system using python (add, remove and update details )
+Python library managment system with Tkinker and SQlite

+It allows to create new user, log into account, borrow up to 4 books.
+It gives information when the book was borrowed and when it needs to be returned.